JalenBuilds case study / regulated · platform Live live Vercel app

 What I learned.

 In regulated delivery, the back half of the system matters as much as the storefront.
-When ordering, dispatch, and driver flow are one controlled system, operator trust builds faster than any single feature can.
+When ordering, dispatch, and driver flow are one controlled system, team trust builds faster than any single feature can.

 Need regulated delivery logic that holds up.